shureim/quiz/README.md

 ## Description.
 A quiz board is a webpage that user can test their understanding on JavaScripts, such that the user answers the question provided and press the submit button .
-Hence it provides the marks that you got them correct out of the total marks .
+Hence it provides the marks that you got them correct out of the total marks which is fifty .

 ## Setup/Installation Requirements.
 * Make sure the computer has atom or sublime text or visual studio code.